Compare Playwright HTML Report vs TestDino. See how TestDino adds a managed dashboard, inline traces, AI failure classification, and an MCP Server.

 No agent ecosystem or CI optimization

 Playwright HTML Report has no MCP Server, so AI coding agents in Cursor, Claude Code, or Claude Desktop cannot query failures or pull trace context through agent workflows.
-There is also no selective rerun of only failed tests or merge-blocking quality gates.
+There are also no merge-blocking quality gates.

 | Pricing (starts at) | $39/month (billed annually) | Free (Open Source) |